Protocol Analyzer SDK

-The Saleae Analyzer SDK lets you make your own custom protocol analyzers.
+The Saleae Protocol Analyzer SDK lets you make your own custom protocol analyzers.
 The framework is very flexible.
 You can do everything we can do (we use the same SDK).
-You'll be creating a shared library (.dll, .so, or .dylib) that will be loaded by the Logic software as a plugin.
+You'll be creating a shared library (.dll for Windows, .so for Linux, or .dylib for MacOS) that will be loaded by the Logic software as a plugin.

 That said, you can get away with implementing only a small part of the full capability of the analyzer.
 For example, you could have only one setting (the input channel(s) to use), and you could skip creating simulated data to test against, not bothering to provide for data export or tabular display.

 As an alternative, you may also get started with any of our pre-installed protocol analyzers or one of many community shared protocol analyzers.
 Source code for both are provided in a section below in this support article.

 Our SampleAnalyzer automatically fetches the latest library files located on our Analyzer SDK GitHub repository located below.